Jam-R-ri/screen-to-DC/README.md

-# screen-to-DC
-send a screen shot to discord
+Send a screen shot to discord.
+Just replace the DC-HERE to your webhook